commit-check/commit-check-action/README.md

 ### `job-summary`

-- **Description**: display job summary to a workflow run
+- **Description**: display job summary to the workflow run
+- Default: 'true'

+### `pr-comments`

+- **Description**: post results to the pull request comments
 - Default: 'true'

 Note: the default rule of above inputs is following [this configuration](https://github.com/commit-check/commit-check/blob/main/.commit-check.yml), if you want to customize just add your `.commit-check.yml` config file under your repository root directory.

 ## GitHub Action job summary

 By default, commit-check-action results are shown on the job summary page of the workflow.

 ### Success job summary